October 21st 2019 – By: William Larsen – Civilians News – “News For All Views”

-In fact, growing up in the state of Michigan auto-fatalities caused more serious injuries than just about anything else, where I grew up.
-That is to say, it didn’t take very many people passing away in my hometown, or undergoing serious auto-related injuries, for me to understand the danger on today’s roads.
+In fact, growing up in the state of Michigan auto-fatalities caused more serious injuries… than just about anything else, where I grew up.
+That is to say, it didn’t take for that many people to die, in my hometown, or to undergo serious auto-related injuries, for me to understand that there are dangers on the road.

-Nevertheless, the question I pose today is not IF the roads are safe…… but HOW safe?
+Nevertheless, the question I pose today is not…..
+IF the roads are safe…… but HOW safe?
 And do things like, “auto-insurance,” make our roads safer?
-Or does auto-insurance actually make the roads more dangerous?
+Or does auto-insurance actually make driving more dangerous?

-And to answer those questions, I am going to be pulling out some statistics for today’s article.
-Also, for the record… I don’t like to use statistics…. especially in today’s, “internet age,” because I find that most online based statistics lack credibility.
-However… I am going to pull statistics in this article and then I’m going to formulate my argument, essentially explaining why I believe that, “auto insurance,” is making America’s roads LESS SAFE…. or… more dangerous, depending on your point of view.
+And to answer those questions..
+I am going to be pulling out some statistics for today’s article.
+Also, for the record… I don’t like to use these types of statistics…. especially in today’s, “internet age,” because I find that most statistics lack credibility…. nevertheless… I am going to be pulling statistics for this article and then formulating my argument.
+Whereby, for this article my argument is that I believe, “auto insurance,” is essentially making America’s roads LESS SAFE…. or more dangerous, depending upon your point of view.

-Let’s analyze a couple of historical reference points, in order to essentially describe, “how safe America’s roads are today,” versus how safe the roads were before auto insurance mandates.
+So to start… let’s analyze a couple of historical reference points which describe, “how safe America’s roads are today, versus, how safe the roads were before auto insurance mandates.”
 Also, in order to assess, “road safety,” I used the, “auto-accident fatalities statistic.”

-So let’s chalk out a few reference points and compare highway safety… for both before… and after…. auto insurance mandates became heavily enforced in the US.
-For example; California began enforcing proof of auto insurance during traffic stops, back in 1984 and most other states began enforcing, “proof of auto insurance,” between 1965 and 1975, according to Wikipedia.
+So, for example; California began enforcing proof of auto insurance during traffic stops, in 1984 and most other states began enforcing, “proof of auto insurance,” between 1965 and 1975, according to Wikipedia.
 This time period, I’ve then used to assess, “traffic safety,” both before and after, auto insurance mandates.
 I used the year 1975 to represent, “before auto insurance mandates,” although this is not an exact cut-off, for when auto insurance mandates took affect.
-So to be fair, despite not all 50 states enforcing auto insurance in 1974, it seems that a majority of the states had in fact began enforcing them, in 1974… or right around this time… So I chose the year 1975 to compare, “the before and after,” of traffic safety statistics, in this case auto fatalities, which represent, “road safety.”
-To reiterate: the assumption here is that MOST states started enforcing mandatory auto insurance, around the year 1975, which is then the year that I’m using to compare traffic safety statistics, “both before and after,” auto insurance was mandated and those auto insurance mandates were, “enforced.”
+So to be fair, despite not all 50 states enforcing auto insurance mandates in 1974, it seems that a majority of the states had in fact began enforcing them, in 1974… or right around this time… So I chose the year 1975 to compare, “the before and after,” of traffic safety statistics, in this case… auto fatalities, which represent, “road safety,” for this article.

 Until 1956, when the New York legislature passed their compulsory insurance law, Massachusetts was the only state in the U.S. that required drivers to get insurance before registration.
 North Carolina followed suit in 1957 and then in the 1960’s and 1970’s numerous other states passed similar compulsory insurance laws.
 Google statistics.

-Again, my hypothesis going into this, is that; people grow complacent because of their auto insurance, they begin to expect their insurance provider to repair their vehicle (if damaged) and that because of auto insurance, there’s less liability on the driver today, which is making driver’s less careful and more careless behind the wheel.
+Nevertheless, my hypothesis going into this… is that; people grow complacent because of their auto insurance, they typically then begin to expect their auto-insurance provider to repair their vehicle (if and when it’s damaged) and then because of that insurance… there’s less liability on the driver today, which is making driver’s less careful and more careless behind the wheel.

-However, statistically this is a difficult point to make…. and to be honest, the statistics don’t support this hypothesis, both because the data is difficult to compare and in some cases almost impossible to find…..
-Nevertheless, there is some data on this, and again the statistics don’t entirely back up my hypothesis.
+However, statistically this is a difficult point to make…. and to be honest, the statistics don’t support this hypothesis because the data is both; difficult to compare but also, in some cases almost impossible to find…..
+Nevertheless, there is some data to support this theory.
 Furthermore, if most states adopted mandatory auto insurance…. around the year 1975, then in the 2 decades since that legislation took effect, auto fatalities sharply declined, signalling a positive effect from the insurance industry at the very onset of auto insurance mandates (from 1975 to 1990).
-(Again worth noting however, California implemented mandatory auto insurance coverage in 1984, ten years after 1975, as did several other states, meaning the data doesn’t entirely correlate.)

 But let’s break down the numbers….